-7. That furnishes one or more services described in section 501(e)(1)(A)by a hospital to one or more hospitals subject to conditions in section 513(e); or
+That furnishes one or more services described in section 501(e)(1)(A) by a hospital to one or more hospitals subject to conditions in section 513(e); or

-That consists of qualified pole rentals (as defined in section 501(c)(12)(D)), by a mutual or cooperative telephone or electric company; or
+8. That consists of qualified pole rentals, as defined in section 501(c)(12)(D), by a mutual or cooperative telephone or electric company; or

-9. That includes activities relating to the distribution of low-cost articles, each costing \$9.10 or less, by an organization described in section 501 and contributions to which are deductible under section 170(c)(2) or (3) if the distribution is incidental to the solicitation of charitable contributions; or a.
-Wagers are placed, winners determined, and prizes distributed in the presence of all persons wagering in that game, and b.
+- 9. That includes activities relating to the distribution of low-cost articles, each costing \$9.50 or less, by an organization described in section 501 and contributions to which are deductible under section 170(c)(2) or (3) if the distribution is incidental to the solicitation of charitable contributions; or - 10.
+That includes the exchange or rental of donor or membership lists between organizations described in section 501 and contributions to which are deductible under section 170(c)(2) or - 11.
+That consists of bingo games as defined in section 513(f).
+Generally, a bingo game is not included in any unrelated trade or business if: - a.
+Wagers are placed, winners are determined, and prizes are distributed in the presence of all persons wagering in that game, and - b.
 The game does not compete with bingo games conducted by for-profit businesses in the same jurisdiction, and c.
-The game does not violate state or local law; or
+The game does not violate state or local law; or expectation of any substantial return benefit by that person other than the use or acknowledgment of that person's name, logo, or product lines in connection with the activities of the tax-exempt organization.
+See section 513(i) for more information.